thor2002ro/unraid_kernel/Documentation/admin-guide/mm/memory-hotplug.rst

 				 hotplugging a lot of memory later and still wanting to be able to hotunplug as much as possible reliably, very desirable in
 				 virtualized environments.
-As one example, a
-				 hotplugged DIMM will be onlined either
+This policy ignores
+				 the ``movable_node`` kernel command line
+				 parameter and isn't really applicable in
+				 environments that require it (e.g., bare metal with hotunpluggable nodes) where hotplugged
+				 memory might be exposed via the
+				 firmware-provided memory map early during boot
+				 to the system instead of getting detected, added and onlined  later during boot (such as done by virtio-mem or by some hypervisors implementing emulated DIMMs).
+As one example, a hotplugged DIMM will be onlined either
 				 completely to ZONE_MOVABLE or completely to
 				 ZONE_NORMAL, not a mixture.